 Final Rhetorical Writing Tips

-- Separate voices: When writing a rhetorical essay, you rely on the source and include the author’s thoughts and statements.
-But apart from that, you must not forget to write your interpretations and whether you agree with the text.
-As was said, you can’t use personal pronouns in this essay.
-Alternatively, write in a passive voice or use other structures in an active voice when analyzing.
+- Separate voices: When writing a rhetorical essay, you rely on the source and include the author thoughts and statements.
+But apart from that, you must not forget to write your interpretations.
+Write in a passive voice or use other structures in an active voice when analyzing.

 - Assess the work and its peculiarities: Typically, students forget to do an analysis of the work and find out how the author delivered the message.
 You are evaluating the text and means used to persuade the recipient, not the subject matter.

-- Remind the reader of the rhetorical situation: Of course, your essay has to consider every element of the rhetorical situation.
-Although you don’t have to add all of them in essay writing, it is crucial to include several items, including the purpose and medium.
+- Remind the reader of the rhetorical situation: Your rhetorical essay must consider every element of the rhetorical situation.
+Although you do not have to add all of them, it is crucial to include several items, including the purpose and medium.

 References